jurchi/carpool-management/README.md

     - It can be filtered by Year / Month / Car identification plate
     - Currently filter takes in to account only Start Date of Ride Share

-- ***Application has [Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/) set up.
-You can access it on '/swagger' url***

 ## Known Issues:
 - Delete button does not react on first click
-- The selected passengers are not populated for "Upadte form"
+- The selected passengers are not populated for "Update form"
 - Form validation Alert is not always populated
 - Overall fetching data is glitchy